 What is due for Lesson 7?

 This lesson will take us one week to complete.
-Please refer to the Course Calendar in Canvas for specific due dates.
+Please refer to the Course Calendar for specific due dates.
 Specific directions for the assignment below can be found within this lesson.

-- Submit a word-processed document with the answers to the Lesson 7 questions to the Lesson 07 Drop Box in Canvas.
+- Homework: Submit a word-processed document with the answers to the Lesson 7 questions to the Lesson 07 Drop Box.

-If you have any questions, please post them to our Questions about EME 801? discussion forum, located in the Lesson 00 module in Canvas.
+If you have any questions, please post them to our Questions about EME 801? discussion forum, located in the Start Here! module.
 I will check that discussion forum daily to respond.
 While you are there, feel free to post your own responses if you, too, are able to help out a classmate.
 You can also contact the instructor through Canvas Conversations.